-Direct Viewing Method: Wear solar eclipse glasses.
+Direct Viewing Method: Wear solar viewing glasses.
 Credit: NASA

-Except during the total phase of a total solar eclipse, the Sun is dangerously bright.
-At all times during an annular or partial solar eclipse, or when no eclipse is occurring at all, view the Sun only through special-purpose solar filters that comply with the transmission requirements of the ISO 12312-2 standard.
-Follow these safety guidelines for viewing a annular solar eclipse.
+A total solar eclipse is about as bright as the full Moon - and just as safe to look at.
+But the Sun at any other time is dangerously bright.
+View it only through special-purpose solar filters that comply with the transmission requirements of the ISO 12312-2 international standard for filters for direct viewing of the Sun.
+Follow these safety guidelines for viewing a total solar eclipse.
 Credit: AAS

-If you choose to use solar eclipse glasses with your learners, remember that the Sun is never completely blocked by the Moon during an annular solar eclipse.
-While observing this eclipse, use a filter for the entire duration or utilize an indirect viewing method.
-People experiencing a partial solar eclipse will also need to wear their solar eclipse glasses for the entire duration of the eclipse.
+If you choose to use solar eclipse glasses with your learners, those in the path of totality may remove their glasses during the brief period of totality, when the Moon completely blocks the Sun.
+Put glasses on during the partial phases of the eclipse.
+People experiencing a partial solar eclipse will need to wear their solar eclipse glasses for the entire duration of the eclipse.

 Learner Handout

 Directions:

 - 1. Cut out the 2D paper map in Figure 3 and the box containing 5 different sized circles in Figure 4. - 2.
 Use the circle and the star thole puncher to punch out the existing shapes in the 2D paper cut map. - 3.
 Use a hole puncher with a shape other than a circle or star to punch a hole in the 2D paper cut map somewhere else, such as where you live.
-Try a triangle, square, or a heart. - 4.
+Try a triangle \triangle , square, or a heart \heartsuit . - 4.
 Make a prediction!
 What shape will the Sun be when it shines through each hole? - 5.
 Standing with your back toward the Sun, hold the map approximately one meter above the ground, out in front of you, to allow sunlight to shine through the holes in the 2D paper cut map onto the ground.
 Do NOT look at the Sun through the pinhole! - 6.
 Repeat the experiment with the size of the hole using Figure 4.
 Predict: Will the size of the hole affect the projection?